 Under the bill, each hospital recognized by ODH as a comprehensive stroke center, thrombectomy-capable stroke center, or primary stroke center must collect the data specified by ODH in rule and then transmit it for inclusion in the stroke registry database.
+However, in the case of a hospital recognized by ODH as an acute stroke ready hospital, the bill instead encourages the collection and transmission of such data.
 The bill authorizes a hospital to contract with a third-party organization to collect and transmit the data for inclusion in the stroke registry database.
 The bill also authorizes ODH to establish an oversight committee to advise and monitor the bill's implementation and assist ODH in developing short- and long-term goals for the stroke registry database.
 The bill delays the effective date of the provisions regarding the stroke registry database to the date that is six months after the bill's standard 90-day effective date.